Aneureka/xv6-riscv/README.md

     find . -name "*.[c|h]" -exec clang-format -i {} \;
     ```
 5. Configure `launch.json` and `tasks.json` for debugging
+6. Change `CPUS` in `Makefile` to 1 for debugging

 ## Debug setup
+Prerequisites:
-Prerequisites: install required toolchains referring to  [Orignal README](https://github.com/Aneureka/xv6-riscv/blob/riscv/README)
+- install required toolchains referring to  [Orignal README](https://github.com/Aneureka/xv6-riscv/blob/riscv/README)
+- Change `CPUS` in `Makefile` to 1 for debugging

 ### Terminal
 1. Run `make qemu-gdb` and you will see information belowed and `.gdbinit` created